-1. Land Use and Planning and Population and Housing
+1. Land Use and Planning

 The EIR will describe the existing land uses within and/or adjacent to the proposed project site.
 Land Use impacts that would occur as a result of the proposed project will be analyzed, including conformance with existing plans and policies of the City of Sonoma.
-The Project's impact on population and housing will also be examined.
-Mitigation Measures will be identified for significant land use, population and housing impacts, as warranted.
+Mitigation Measures will be identified for significant land use impacts, as warranted.